 - Only 2 in 10 organizations are taking tangible action to address skills gaps.

 The COVID-19 pandemic is forcing a significant change to our patterns, both at work and from a personal perspective.
 Some people are finding themselves out of work, furloughed temporarily, or with an uncertain future due to the economic impact.
 We don’t yet know how long this will take to play out or what the recovery will look like.
 We can, however, take positive steps to protect our wellbeing, and that of our employees, and to put us in a better position both now and for the future.
-This is summarized below.
+This is summarized below in my views on IT staffing and skills.

 Up to 25 million job losses due to COVID-19 according to the UN International Labor Organization (18 March 2020)